-Students must follow all school rules regarding the possession or use of personal electronic devices (e.g., mobile phones, Apple watches, tablets, Kindles, notebooks, laptops, iPads, etc.).
+Students must follow all school rules regarding the possession or use of personal electronic devices (e.g., mobile phones, Apple watches, Apple AirTags or other tracking devices, tablets, Kindles, notebooks, laptops, iPads, etc.).
 No student may possess or use a personal electronic device at school or on any school activity without the express permission of the principal.
 No student may access the school network using a personal device without the express permission of the principal.
 The school assumes no liability for loss of or damage to a personal electronic device.
 See also USE of ELECTRONIC DEVICES OWNED or ISSUED by the SCHOOL below.